-Jonas Kaiser is a Faculty Associate at the Berkman Klein Center for Internet & Society, Assistant Professor at Suffolk University, and Associate Researcher at the Alexander von Humboldt Institute for Internet & Society.
+Jonas Kaiser is a Faculty Associate at the Berkman Klein Center for Internet & Society and Assistant Professor at Suffolk University.
 At Berkman, Jonas heads the Misinformation Working Group.

 His research is located at the intersection of digital and political communication.
 Jonas’ research interests are online extremism, public sphere theory, online misinformation, and digital methods.
 He is currently working on a book for Oxford University Press on how the far-right in Germany and the United States is (ab)using the internet’s affordances.
 Jonas earned his PhD (Dr. phil.) at Zeppelin University for his thesis about climate change skepticism in Germany.
 His work has been published in journals like International Journal of Communication, Digital Journalism or Environmental Communication and has been featured in German as well as U.S. news media.

 At Berkman he is thinking about the role social media platforms play in creating a networked public sphere and is trying to understand where and how the German and U.S. far-right is trying to establish their topics in the public sphere.
 He has, for example, written about the role YouTube’s recommendation algorithms play in fostering filter bubbles, what topics (far-)right media outlets are covering during before domestic elections, or how journalists and academics might overestimate Twitter’s relevance for society.